-What’s Social Phobia Disorder and what are the symptoms.?
+What’s Social Phobia Disorder and what are the symptoms?
 Read on to see if you are experiencing any of them.
 There are many, and it can be hard to know which disorder they fall under.
-Shaking hands, sweating, difficulty breathing, you know the usual suspects and could add your own here.
+Shaking hands, sweating, difficulty breathing, the fear of being touched, you know the usual suspects and could add your own here.

 But put simply social phobia and social anxiety phobia are primarily the same conditions with different names.